kroma-network/kroma-specs/specs/protocol/derivation.md

 - A successful consolidation of unsafe L2 blocks: updating the "safe" L2 block.
 - The first thing after a derivation pipeline reset, to ensure a consistent execution engine forkchoice state.

-The new forkchoice state is applied with `engine_forkchoiceUpdatedV2`.
+The new forkchoice state is applied by calling [fork choice updated](#engine-api-usage) on the engine API.
 On forkchoice-state validity errors the derivation pipeline must be reset to recover to consistent state.

 #### L1-consolidation: payload attributes matching